kriserickson/aging-coder/src/posts/2025-08-25-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations.md

 ### Similar Recipes Endpoint

-Lets jump forward in the script and look at the endpoint for similar recipes.
+Let's jump forward in the script and look at the endpoint for similar recipes.
 Here's the code:

 ```python
 @app.get("/similar_recipes", response_model=SimilarResponse)